-Agrologists will be touring the Pemberton Valley this summer to collect information on crops, irrigation, livestock, and land-use for farming areas in the region.
-The crew will navigate public roads and observe land from within the vehicle, often with binoculars.
+Agrologists toured the Pemberton Valley in summer 2019 to collect information on crops, irrigation, livestock, and land-use for farming areas in the region.

 What is the purpose of the update?

 An up to date ALUI is an important tool for making effective land-use planning decisions.
 It is a snapshot of current conditions, as well as an ability to predict agricultural land use trends in the region.

 - Defines the amount of actively farmed land in the region as of 2019;

 - Provides a measure of change since the last inventory in 2009; and

 - Will inform a future update of the 2012 Pemberton Valley Agricultural Plan.

 - Enables examination of water management alternatives that consider future land use changes;